Tzatziki

-- Its easier to digest than milk, its rich in calcium, it has high levels of Vitamin B especially Vitamin B12.
+- It is easier to digest than milk, rich in calcium, has high levels of Vitamin B especially Vitamin B12.

-- It has your daily requirement of phosphorus, magnesium and potassium which all are good to regulate blood pressure, good for the bones and metabolism.
+- An excellent way to get your daily requirement of phosphorus, magnesium and potassium which all are good to regulate blood pressure, good for the bones and metabolism.

-- Its high in protein so a good food item to include in your diet especially if you’re a vegetarian.
+- As it is high in protein, it is a good food item to include in your diet especially if you’re a vegetarian.

 - Dietitians recommend eating a bowlful of plain yogurt to ward off hunger.
 The protein in the yogurt makes you feel full and has fewer calories.